Helleborus niger: Description

 Helleborus niger is an evergreen plant with dark leathery pedate leaves carried on stems 9–12 in (23–30 cm) tall.
 The large flat flowers, borne on short stems from midwinter to early spring, are generally white, but occasionally with a pink tinge.
 The tips of the petals may be flushed pink or green, and there is a prominent central boss of yellow.

+Distribution

+The natural distribution stretches from the eastern northern Alps (including the Julian Alps, Triglav) and southern Alps, west to Vorarlberg.
+In addition, Helleborus niger is common in the Apennines and northern Dinaric Alps of Slovenia and Croatia.
+It has been observed up to an elevation of 1900 meters.
+In the Berchtesgaden Alps, it grow up to an elevation of 1560 meters.
+In Germany, Helleborus niger is only native to Bavaria and in the Allgäu Alps Helleborus niger is not indigenous.

 Horticulture

 The plant is a traditional cottage garden favourite because it flowers in the depths of winter.
 Large-flowered cultivars are available, as are pink-flowered and double-flowered selections.
 It has been awarded an Award of Garden Merit (AGM) H4 (hardy throughout the British Isles) by the Royal Horticultural Society, as has one of its hybrids (see below).

 It can be difficult to grow well; acidic soil is unsuitable, as are poor, dry conditions and full sun.
 Moist, humus-rich, alkaline soil in dappled shade is preferable.
 Leaf-mould can be dug in to improve heavy clay or light sandy soils; lime can be added to 'sweeten' acid soils.